Character Creation

 Every Tale of Otherworlds Online’s Epic, was created through previous player's choices.
 And your game will be no different.
 As you adventure through the Lands of Fate, you will make many decisions that will shape the world around you.
 The design of this setting is merely the backdrop for the stories players and GM tell one another as events change, alter, and spiral out of control.
 Your choices at character creation will affect your options, as well as how NPC’s will perceive you, and will become apparent in the way they react to your presence.
 Events may occur in your story that would never have happened in another, due to the characters involved.
 In fact, even without direct involvement, there are set events in the world that occur as the Wheel grinds onward.
 It is up to you, your GM, and those who join you to decide how to react to those changes as each choice takes you closer to ascension.

 Scattered across Materia there are plenty of different creatures and monsters, friend and foe.
-Of those, there are currently 13 Species that you may choose to play from.
+Of those, there are currently 13 Genera that you may choose to play from.
 The Eternity Engine™ doesn’t stop there though.
-From those 13 Species, not including Humans, each has at least 3 Sub-Species to choose from.
-Giving you almost 140 different choices right at the start.
+From those 13 Species, not including Humans and the Hajin, each has at least 3 Lineages to choose from, which means you’ll enjoy almost 140 different character choices right at the start.

 Anima [Outsiders]

-Anima are living majik, born to mortal parents where one, or both consistently drew upon extradimensional powers.
+Anima are living Majik, born to mortal parents where one, or both consistently drew upon extradimensional powers.
 A relationship that imprints supernatural traits on their children.
 For instance, an Anima ceases to physically age once they reach peak performance, which gives them a youthful, if sometimes downright childish appearance.
 Anima also cannot sire or bear children themselves.
 With even the loving embrace of a family beyond their grasp, they tend to be violently possessive of what family that they do have.
 Due to their eccentric nature, and emotional outbursts, Anima find keeping lasting relationships extremely difficult, but those who show them kindness and respect will find them to be steadfast and loyal companions.
-However, not all children born to those who draw mana from other worlds become Anima, and it is quite unclear to scholars what specific factors determine how such traits are passed to kin.
-This has given both researchers and the public at large to refer to them as ‘Changelings’ in any situation where they are attempting to be discreet while being derogatory about their nature.
+However, not all children born to those who draw Mana from other worlds become Anima, and it is quite unclear to scholars what specific factors determine how such traits are passed to kin.

 Below are some examples of playable Outsiders from our narrative: